Tim Campbell (actor): Personal life

 In late 2007, rumours of Campbell dating singer Anthony Callea surfaced in the media.
 During an interview, Campbell confirmed that he is gay, but denied romantic involvement with Callea.
-However, on 11 February 2008, during an appearance on Vega 91.5's breakfast programme, Campbell acknowledged that he and Callea had now progressed to being "an item" stating that they were "very happy" together.
+However, on 11 February 2008, during an appearance on Vega 91.5's breakfast program, Campbell acknowledged that he and Callea had now progressed to being "an item" stating that they were "very happy" together.
 The couple later thanked their fans for the support they were shown after their relationship was made public.
 On 18 August 2014, Campbell and Callea announced their engagement.

 On 17 November 2014, they announced they had been married in a ceremony in New Zealand.